-- o Understand the importance of challenging inappropriate behaviours between peers. - o Monitor and review our anti-bullying policy and practice on a regular basis. - o Support staff to promote positive relationships to help prevent bullying. - Recognise that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
-Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly. - Ensure our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the anti-bullying policy. - Require all members of the community to work with the school to uphold the anti-bullying policy. - Recognise the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy. - Seek to learn from good anti-bullying practice elsewhere. - Utilise support from the Local Authority and other relevant organisations when appropriate. - Provide play facilities available for our children that provide an interesting and stimulating environment, alongside quiet seating areas that can be easily supervised.
+- $\circ$ Understand the importance of challenging inappropriate behaviours between peers. - Monitors and reviews our anti-bullying policy and practice on a regular basis. - Support staff to promote positive relationships to help prevent bullying. - Recognise that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
+Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required. - Will intervene by identifying and tackling bullying behaviour appropriately and promptly. - Ensure our pupils are aware that bullying concerns will be dealt with sensitively and effectively; that everyone should feel safe to learn and abide by the anti-bullying policy. - Require all members of the community to work with the school to uphold the anti-bullying policy. - Recognise the potential impact of bullying on the wider family of those affected so will work in partnership with parents/carers regarding all reported bullying concerns and will seek to keep them informed at all stages. - Will deal promptly with grievances regarding the school response to bullying in line with our complaints policy. - Seek to learn from good anti-bullying practice elsewhere. - Utilise support from the Local Authority and other relevant organisations when appropriate. - Provide play facilities available for our children that provide an interesting and stimulating environment.